workevolve/pwa-nuxt-koa-http2/README.md

-# pwa-nuxt-koa-http2-boilerplate
+# nuxtjs with koa and http/2

-> Progressive Web App with Vuejs running on KoaJS (alternative to express) with http version 2
+- Progressive Web App with Vuejs running on KoaJS (alternative to express) with HTTP/2

-> It supports server side render
+- It supports server side render

-> This template is inspired by https://github.com/OrangeXC/n2ex
+- This template is inspired by https://github.com/OrangeXC/n2ex

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+- A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-> This template is Vue 2.0 compatible
+- This template is Vue 2.0 compatible

 ## Documentation